 You should have an electrical service that is large enough to supply the home and have room for future expansion.
 The wiring should be grounded and in good working order.
 The switches and outlets should be inspected to ensure they are in good working order and of the right type.
 Here are some of the electrical components of the electrical system that should be inspected.

 The receptacles, often called outlets, should be inspected to make sure that they have a ground, don't have any cracks or physical defects, that they have the proper tension to hold in a cord that is plugged into them, and that they are the proper type for the area.
 Specific areas to watch are bathrooms, kitchens, basements, garages, and outdoor outlets.
 Any of these areas could be wet or damp and are required to have ground fault circuit interrupters (GFCI) installed.
 Kitchens require many special outlets and circuits to supply the vast number of kitchen appliances in them.

-Electrical service panels have changed since 1900.
 To examine the electrical system even further, you can perform a service panel checklist examination.
-Oh yes, it will take some time to do all of this, but it is well worth the effort of finding out what makes your home tick.
-After all, you wouldn't buy a sinking ship with holes in it and you shouldn't buy a faulty home either.
-If you know the defects ahead of time and negotiate the price to offset the faults, you may just get the home of your dreams at a price that you can afford and a safe one at that!
+It will take some time to do all of this, but it is well worth the effort.
+After all, you wouldn't buy a sinking ship with holes in it, and you shouldn't buy a faulty home either.
+If you know the defects ahead of time and negotiate the price to offset the faults, you may get the home of your dreams at a price that you can afford!

-Be sure to check lighting for safety as well.
-Look in areas like basements, hallways, staircases, and garages.
-These areas should have sufficient lighting to ensure safety while passing through each. check outdoor lighting also to see if the lighting is sufficient to enter and enter your home.
+Be sure to check the lighting for safety as well.
+Look in areas like basements, hallways, staircases, and garages—these areas should have sufficient lighting to ensure safety while passing through each.
+Also check outdoor lighting to see if the lighting is sufficient to enter and enter your home.